bsixstyle/Bsix-MailSender/Bsixmail.netcore/README.md

 # Mailer template and helper for asp.netcore 2.0 above

-first step you need add and edit inside your appsettings.json
+first step you need add and edit this in your `appsettings.json`

 ```
   "BsixMail": {